Art

 Credit: 1/2

-This studio art course is designed to introduce students to the basic elements of photography as a method of artistic self-expression and a visual means of communication in today’s society.
-Students will learn to apply elements and principals of art to their works as well as technical skills of camera operations, pictorial composition, lighting, printing and display.
-Units of study may include but are not limited to photographic history and the genres of landscape, still life, portrait, documentaries and advertising.
+This studio art course is designed to introduce students to the basic skills of photography as a method of artistic self-expression and a visual means of communication in today’s society.
+Students will learn to apply elements and principals of art to their works as well as technical skills of camera operations (aperture, shutter speed, and ISO/film speed), pictorial composition, lighting, editing with Adobe Photoshop and Adobe Lightroom, printing and displaying.
+Units of study may include but are not limited to photographic history, light and shadow, forced perspective, color and black and white photography, the genres of landscapes, still lifes, portraits, photojournalism and advertising.

 902024—Photography II